mattoofahad/ChatBot-Template/README.md

 pinned: false
 ---

-# simple-chat-bot
+# ChatBot-Template
-This is a simple chat bot using openAI GPT models.
+This is a chat bot template that utilized litellm to invoke openAI GPT or local lmstudio based hosted models.

 ## Docker
 1. Create the docker container